How AI Is Revolutionizing Ham Radio: 5 Powerful Applications for Modern Operators

 4. Mastering New Equipment Without Manual Overload

-• USB connection configuration for digital modes
+• Enabling and configuring the USB audio interface for digital modes

 5. Expanding Your Radio Knowledge and Skills